Ratapay/ratapayphp/README.md

 for example a 7 day period would be 7D

-To see the list of available Payment System ID (paysys_id) send a GET request to https://api.ratapay.co.id/v2/gateway/list for production or https://dev.ratapay.co.id/v2/gateway/list for sandbox
+To see the list of available Payment System ID (paysystem) send a GET request to https://api.ratapay.co.id/v2/gateway/list for production or https://dev.ratapay.co.id/v2/gateway/list for sandbox

 __Method__